smart-on-fhir/fhir-bulk-data-docs/authorization.md

 </ol>

-If an error is encountered during the authorization process, servers SHALL respond with errors as defined by the [OAuth 2 specification](https://tools.ietf.org/html/rfc6749#section-5.2).
-Servers SHOULD also include an error_uri and error_description as defined by OAuth 2.
+If an error is encountered during the authorization process, the authorization server SHALL respond with the appropriate error as defined by the [OAuth 2 specification](https://tools.ietf.org/html/rfc6749#section-5.2).
+The authorization server SHOULD also include an error_uri and error_description as defined by OAuth 2.

 ## Scopes